-Reentry into life and society after a traumatic experience, rehab, or prison can be a challenging time for the individual and for their families.
+Reentry into society after a traumatic experience, rehab, or prison can be a challenging time for the individual and for their families.
 Usually, there a number of obstacles that can get in the way of these individuals remaining mentally healthy, clean, and lawful citizens.

 Different Types of Traumatic Experiences

 We’ve all had traumatic experiences and everyone handles those events differently.
 That’s why it’s important to understand that the same event may not affect one person, but may have a profound impact on another.

 Other times it may only seem like someone is coping well, when really, they’re hurting more than they allow others to see.
 That doesn’t mean that one person is weaker than another, it just shows how different we all are.

 Some of the types of traumatic experiences that we’ll address in this article, are: